 Others may influence how you feel about them, but they have no control over how you feel about them.
 If you are a basically accepting person, then you might like them even if they get angry or withdrawn.
 If you are generally a judgmental person, then there may be little they can do for you to like them.

 Now turn this around regarding how others feel about you.
 Since you have no control over whether or not another person is accepting or judgmental, it stands to reason that you also have no control over how they feel about you, regardless of how perfectly loving, open, caring, giving, understanding, handsome, beautiful, or rich you are.

 "There is a standard of perfectionism and I can reach it."

 I grew up believing that there was a "right" and "perfect" way to be.
 Then I learned that what I thought was right and perfect was not necessarily what others thought was right and perfect.
 In fact, it seemed that each person had a completely different understanding of what it means to be perfect!

 This was quite distressing to me, as it took away my illusion of control over how people felt about me.
 At that time many years ago, I was terrified of rejection, so it gave me great comfort to believe that if only I was perfect enough, then I would never be rejected.
 Without a standard of perfection, what would be my guiding light to feel safe?

 "I am basically flawed and need to strive to cover up my flaws and appear to be better than I am."

 As long as I believed that I was basically flawed in some way, I was afraid of rejection.
-When I learned how to connect with my spiritual Guidance and see myself through the eyes of truth rather than through the eyes of my parents and others, I was able to see that my soul essence - my core Self - is already perfect, a perfect individualized expression of the Divine.
+When I learned how to connect with my spiritual guidance and see myself through the eyes of truth rather than through the eyes of my wounded self, parents, and others, I was able to see that my soul essence - my core self - is already perfect, a perfect individualized expression of the Divine.